Advertisement

 All EHVs in the metro area have been allocated; applicants must qualify through Coordinated Entry and are referred via local Continuum of Care or Victim Service Provider.

-Applicants must be referred by Arapahoe County Human Services.
+This is a referral-based program; applicants must be referred from Arapahoe County Human Services.

-This opening was only for non-elderly individuals (ages 18-61) with a verifiable disability.
+This program last opened for non-elderly individuals (ages 18-61) and families with a verifiable disability; selection is a lottery-based process.

 This Section 8 Housing Choice Voucher waiting list was last open from April 15, 2024, until May 30, 2024, for individuals between 18 and 61 years of age with a verifiable disability.